Max Kepler Player Props: Twins vs. Royals

-The Minnesota Twins and Max Kepler, who went 0-for-5 last time out, take on Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Saturday at 4:10 PM ET.
+The Minnesota Twins and Max Kepler, who went 0-for-4 last time in action, battle Brad Keller and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his most recent game he had a hitless showing (0-for-5) against the Royals.
+In his last game he had a hitless performance (0-for-4) against the Royals.

 Max Kepler Game Info & Props vs. the Royals